EbramSec/ebram_web_scanner/README.md

 ---

 ## Usage
+## Disclaimer

+EBRAM Web Scanner is developed for **educational purposes and ethical security testing only**.
+The author **does not condone or take responsibility** for any illegal or unauthorized use of this tool.
+Use it **only on systems and websites you have explicit permission to test**.

 > **Note:** The repository contains the **compiled scanner (.pyc)** to protect the source code.
 You need Python installed to run it.